 The ABL facility is subject to, among other things, the terms of a borrowing base derived from the value of eligible rental equipment and eligible inventory.
 The borrowing base is subject to certain reserves and caps customary for financings of this type.
-All amounts borrowed under the credit agreement must be repaid on or before June 2021.
-Loans under the credit agreement bear interest, at URNA's option: (i) in the case of loans in U.S. dollars, at a rate equal to the London interbank offered rate or an alternate base rate, in each case plus a spread, or (ii) in the case of loans in Canadian dollars, at a rate equal to the Canadian prime rate or an alternate rate (Bankers' Acceptance Rate), in each case plus a spread.
+All amounts borrowed under the credit agreement must be repaid on or before February 2024.
+Loans under the credit agreement bear interest, at URNA's option: (i) in the case of loans in U.S. dollars, at a rate equal to the London interbank offered rate or an alternate base rate, in each case plus a spread, (ii) in the case of loans in Canadian dollars, at a rate equal to the Canadian prime rate or an alternate rate (Bankers' Acceptance Rate), in each case plus a spread, (iii) in the case of loans in Euros, at a rate equal to the London interbank offered rate or an alternate base rate, in each case plus a spread, or (iv) in the case of loans in British pounds, at a rate equal to the London interbank offered rate or an alternate base rate, in each case plus a spread.
 The interest rates under the credit agreement are subject to change based on the availability in the facility.
 A commitment fee accrues on any unused portion of the commitments under the credit agreement at a fixed rate per annum.
 Ongoing extensions of credit under the credit agreement are subject to customary conditions, including sufficient availability under the borrowing base.
-As discussed below (see "Loan Covenants and Compliance"), the only financial maintenance covenant that currently exists in the ABL facility is the fixed charge coverage ratio.
-As of December 31, 2018, availability under the ABL facility has exceeded the required threshold and, as a result, this financial maintenance covenant was inapplicable.
+As discussed below (see "Loan Covenants and Compliance"), the only financial covenant that currently exists in the ABL facility is the fixed charge coverage ratio.
+As of December 31, 2019, availability under the ABL facility has exceeded the required threshold and, as a result, this financial covenant was inapplicable.
 In addition, the credit agreement contains customary negative covenants applicable to Holdings, URNA and our subsidiaries, including negative covenants that restrict the ability of such entities to, among other things, (i) incur additional indebtedness or engage in certain other types of financing transactions, (ii) allow certain liens to attach to assets, (iii) repurchase, or pay dividends or make certain other restricted payments on, capital stock and certain other securities, (iv) prepay certain indebtedness and (v) make acquisitions and investments.
 The U.S. dollar borrowings under the credit agreement are secured by substantially all of our assets and substantially all of the assets of certain of our U.S. subsidiaries (other than real property and certain accounts receivable).
 The U.S. dollar borrowings under the credit agreement are guaranteed by Holdings and by URNA and, subject to certain exceptions, our domestic subsidiaries.
 Borrowings under the credit agreement by URNA's Canadian subsidiaries are also secured by substantially all the assets of URNA's Canadian subsidiaries and supported by guarantees from the Canadian subsidiaries and from Holdings and URNA, and, subject to certain exceptions, our domestic subsidiaries.
+Borrowings under the credit agreement by URNA's subsidiaries in Europe and Puerto Rico are guaranteed by Holdings, URNA, URNA's Canadian subsidiaries and, subject to certain exceptions, our domestic subsidiaries and secured by substantially all the assets of our U.S. subsidiaries (other than real property and certain accounts receivable) and substantially all the assets of URNA's Canadian subsidiaries.
 Under the ABL facility, a change of control (as defined in the credit agreement) constitutes an event of default, entitling our lenders, among other things, to terminate our ABL facility and to require us to repay outstanding borrowings.